jmcelroy5/Biking-Across-the-US/_posts/2014-07-28-playing-in-god's-backyard.md

 ![alt text](http://i.imgur.com/7o1VguVl.jpg "Snowfields")

-Despite our best efforts to wake up early, we didn't make it up to Logan pass in time but about a half an hour late.
-The only consequence, though, was a light reprimand from a park ranger passing by in his truck.
+Despite our best efforts to get going early, we were about half an hour late in cresting Logan pass.
+The only consequence, though, was a light reprimand from a park ranger passing by in a truck.

 The top of the pass was covered in snow.
-Snow and a gigantic parking lot for a visitor's center.
-Jeremy and I found a place to rest and shovel handfuls of trail mix into our mouths.
+Snow and a gigantic parking lot.
+Jeremy and I found a place to rest at the visitors center and shoveled handfuls of trail mix into our mouths.

-Logan Pass also turned out to be the habitat of mountain goats, who seemed undaunted by the throngs of visitors in their home.
+Logan Pass also turned out to be the habitat of mountain goats, who seemed pretty indifferent to the throngs of visitors in their home.

 ![alt text](http://i.imgur.com/xrPrXbMl.jpg "Who parked their goat in my spot?")

 Though the park rules restrict bike travel going up the mountain, there are no restrictions for going down the mountain.
-Flying down, enjoying the views in reverse, was our reward for the tough climb.
+Flying back down and enjoying the views in reverse was our reward for the tough climb.
 The only challenge was keeping our brakes clenched to stay in line with the slow-moving traffic.

 ![alt text](http://i.imgur.com/WqpzYdXl.jpg "Biking down next to glacial meltwater")

 That evening we returned to Lake McDonald around sunset.
 It was the most beautiful lake I had ever seen, and I wanted to swim in it to experience it more fully.
 Jeremy lent me his biodegradable soap so I could make a bath of it.

 The water was beyond freezing, and it took me 30 excruciating minutes of easing into it before I finally got the courage to dunk my head.
 I immediately popped back up, breathless.
-All the pain was worth it for the most scenic bath of my life.
+But all the pain was worth it for the most scenic bath of my life.

 ![alt text](http://i.imgur.com/v5Ea1ALl.jpg "Glacial bath")

-When we returned to the campsite we made a pretty extravagant dinner of steak fajitas with rice, black beans, corn, and salsa.
+When we returned to the campsite we made an extravagant dinner of steak fajitas with rice, black beans, corn, and salsa.
 This was one of many successful camp stove meals on the trip.
 We also made chili mac (always a satisfying go-to), pasta with broccoli and tuna in a white sauce, and biscuits and bacon.
-When I'm traveling by myself I usually just revert to ramen or canned soup, so it was fun to have someone to cook with.
+When I'm traveling by myself I usually just resort to ramen or canned soup, so it was fun to have someone to cook more elaborate meals with.

 ![alt text](http://i.imgur.com/tu6i0xhl.jpg "Fajita night")